dhes/ColonoscopyPolyp/input/pagecontent/index.md

   - size: 3-4 mm
   - piecemeal resection: false

-This begins to illustrate the difference between _structured_ and _narrative_ reports.
+This begins to illustrate the difference between structured and narrative reports.
 Narratives read like a book or a newspaper article, as previously mentioned.
-Structured reports in contrast may read more like an outline (if they are _human-readable_ at all).
-The lists that I have presented in Figures x and y illustrate what a simple _human-readable_ model might look like.
+Structured reports in contrast read more like an outline.

 So much for the procedure report for now.
-More is needed to determine the follow-up interval.
-The information needed for the _surveillance interval_ algorithm comes not from one report but two: a colonoscopy _procedure report_ (which you have seen), and a _pathology report_.
-Elements from each of these reports are inputs to the _surveillance interval_ algorithm.
+More information is needed to determine the surveillance interval: the _pathology report_.

 #### The Pathology Report

-Now we move on to the pathology report.
-Here is am excerpt from a fictional pathology report:
+Here is an excerpt from a fictional pathology report:

 > E. COLD BIOPSY: RECTAL POLYPS X 2:
  TUBULAR ADENOMA (X1) AND HYPERPLASTIC POLYP (X1).

-These report tend to be terse and more technical.
-In a more conversational style it might read: "Regarding the two polyps removed from the rectum as per the procedure report, which we have enumerated as E. COLD BIOPSY: RECTAL POLYPS x 2: one is a TUBULAR ADENOMA and the other is a HYPERPLASTIC POLYP."
-So the pathology report ties itself into the procedure report by repeating back the location of the polyps before removal, the method of removal and the number of polyps.
-In that fashion anyone reading the report can tell which polyps the pathologist is talking about.
+This segment of a pathology report corresponds to the procedure report already discussed.
+The pathologist who created the report has labelled groups of polyps in outline fashion.
+This group "E. " contains the two polyps from the rectum of size 3-4 mm that were resected whole.
+Pathology reports tend to be terse and more technical.
+In a more conversational style it might read: "Regarding the two polyps removed from the rectum as per the procedure report, which we have enumerated as E. COLD BIOPSY: RECTAL POLYPS x 2: one is a TUBULAR ADENOMA and the other is a HYPERPLASTIC POLYP."The pathology report ties itself into the procedure report by repeating back the location of the polyps before removal, the method of removal and the number of polyps.
+In that fashion anyone comparing the two reports can tell which polyps the pathologist is talking about.

-If we are determining the follow-up interval, the only information of import are _TUBULAR ADENOMA_ and _HYPERPLASTIC POLYP_.
-One of the polyps is a tubular adenoma and the other is a hyperplastic polyp.
+If we are determining the surveillance interval, the only expressed information of concern is _histopathology_ of the polyps. _Histology_ means "The anatomical study of the microscopic structure of animal and plant tissues" per [TheFreeDictionary](https://medical-dictionary.thefreedictionary.com/histology).  _Histopathology_ means "The study of the microscopic anatomical changes in diseased tissue".
+[Wordnik](https://www.wordnik.com/words/histopathology.) _TUBULAR ADENOMA_ and _HYPERPLASTIC POLYP_ are two kinds of histopathology commonly found in colon polyps.
 A tubular adenoma is a benign growth which can transform into cancer.
-A hyperplastic polyp is also a benign growth but is less likely to transform.
-These two phrase are mostly likely unfamiliar to people not employed in healthcare, but a detailed description is not needed for our purposes.
-If you are curious about these terms you may take a look at [this](https://www.webmd.com/colorectal-cancer/colorectal-tubular-adenoma) and [this](https://www.webmd.com/cancer/ss/slideshow-polyps).
+A hyperplastic polyp is also a benign growth but is less likely to lead to cancer.
+To learn more about these terms read [here](https://www.webmd.com/colorectal-cancer/colorectal-tubular-adenoma) and [this](https://www.webmd.com/cancer/ss/slideshow-polyps).

-There are two more elements of concern from the pathology report which are conspicuous by their absence: _severe dysplasia_ and _no evidence of malignancy_. _Dysplasia_ means _disordered growth and maturation of cells_.
-Tissue that has dysplasia is not cancerous but is more likely to turn into cancer. _No evidence of malignancy_ just means that no cancer was found.
-The convention in pathology is often to report these features only when they are present.
-In this report nothing is said, which means there is no _severe dysplasia_ and _no evidence of malignancy_.
+There are two more elements of concern from the pathology report which are conspicuous by their absence: _severe dysplasia_ and _no evidence of malignancy_. _Dysplasia_ means "Abnormal development or growth of tissues, organs, or cells."
+(Source: [Wordnik](https://www.wordnik.com/words/dysplasia)).
+Tissue that has dysplasia is not cancerous but is more likely to develop into cancer. _No evidence of malignancy_ just means that no cancer was found in the polyps.
+The convention in pathology is generally to report these features only when they are present.
+In this report nothing is mentioned about dysplasia or malignancy, which means there is no severe dysplasia and no evidence of malignancy.
 Another way of presenting this would be:

 - Polyp 1
   - histopathology: tubular adenoma